Mick Gudra

-Mick Gudra (born 1 January 2001) is a German footballer who plays as a centre-forward for TSV Steinbach Haiger.
+Mick Gudra (born 1 January 2001) is a German footballer who plays as a centre-forward for VfV Hildesheim.

 Career

 Gudra made his professional debut for Hannover 96 in the 2.
 Bundesliga on 12 December 2020, coming on as a substitute in the 85th minute for Hendrik Weydandt against 1.
 FC Heidenheim.
 The away match finished as a 1–0 loss for Hannover.